 Another international organization working to prevent money laundering is the Financial Action Task Force (FATF).
 Sweden is a member of FATF and tries to implement the standards published by FATF.
 The FATF regularly publishes explanations on what risk factors specific regions have in money laundering.

 The fight against money laundering and terrorist financing is a priority for the Swedish government.
 This work takes place globally, at the EU level and the national level.
-In Sweden, some law enforcement and administrative institutions have obligations in this area, with large parts of the private sector.
+In Sweden, some law enforcement and administrative institutions have AML obligations in this area, with large parts of the private sector.
 In the fight against money laundering and terrorist financing, you should consider the risks that your business can use for money laundering or terrorist financing as an operator, which is called the general risk assessment.
 Based on the hazards assessed, routines and guidelines will be created.

 An essential part of money laundering and terrorist financing work is to get to know their customers — to gain customer information before trading or entering into business relationships.
 The scope of customer awareness measures is managed by your risk assessment of each customer relationship, called the customer’s risk profile.

 The purpose of the Anti-Money Laundering Act is to prevent companies from being used for money laundering and terrorist financing.
 The law, comply within August 2017, is intended to implement the EU’s fourth AML directive.
-The Anti-Money Laundering Act is an administrative framework that applies to companies in specific sectors and different organizations, including credit institutions, financial institutions, auditors, external accountants and tax advisors, legal experts (under certain conditions), and gambling service providers.
+The Anti-Money Laundering regulations is an administrative framework that applies to companies in specific sectors and different organizations, including credit institutions, financial institutions, auditors, external accountants and tax advisors, legal experts (under certain conditions), and gambling service providers.
 There are two primary laws aimed at money laundering in Sweden: Swedish Anti-Money Laundering and Terrorism Financing Law (Anti-Money Laundering Act) and the Money Laundering Crimes Criminal Code.